Nikola Jokic NBA Playoffs Player Props: Nuggets vs. Heat

 Nikola Jokic Insights vs. the Heat

-- This season, Nikola Jokic has made 9.4 shots per game, which accounts for 18.1% of his team's total makes.
+- Jokic is responsible for attempting 14.4% of his team's field goal attempts this season with 14.8 per game.

-- Jokic is averaging 2.2 three-point field goal attempts per game this season, which is 5.8% of his team's tries from beyond the arc.
+- He's taken 2.2 threes per game, or 5.8% of his team's shots from beyond the arc this season.

 - Jokic's Nuggets average 99.5 possessions per game, which ranks 27th among NBA teams, while the Heat are one of the league's slowest with 99.2 possessions per contest.

-- The Heat give up 109.8 points per game, second-ranked in the NBA.
+- Defensively, the Heat are second in the NBA, conceding 109.8 points per game.

-- On the boards, the Heat are ranked sixth in the NBA, giving up 41.9 rebounds per game.
+- The Heat are the sixth-ranked team in the NBA, conceding 41.9 rebounds per game.

-- Giving up 13.1 made 3-pointers per contest, the Heat are the 28th-ranked team in the league.
+- Looking at 3-pointers, the Heat have conceded 13.1 makes per contest, 28th in the league.

 Nikola Jokic vs. the Heat